Data Quality Toolkit: Automatic assessment of data quality and remediation for machine learning datasets: Structured Metrics

 The quality component of this metric identifies noise ratio and the number of noisy samples in the data.
 A score of 1 indicates that no noise is present in the data.
 The quality output gives the indices of the noisy samples highlighting the original labels as well as suggesting the correct labels for each (see JSON returned by the tool in Fig. \ref{fig:vis_code}).
 These are processed by the corresponding remediation component which can either take a human in the loop to review and validate suggested label corrections or trigger an auto remediation mode to automatically apply all suggested corrections by the algorithm.

-Our label purity algorithm is built on top of the recent confident learning \cite{northcutt2019confident} based approach (CleanLab).
-One limitation of CleanLab approach is that it can tag some correct samples as noisy if they lie in the overlap region thereby generating false positives.
-A overlap region is a region where samples of multiple classes start sharing features because of multiple reasons such as the presence of weak features, fine-grained classes, etc. We improvise the label purity algorithm to address this problem in two ways: \begin{itemize} \item We used the algorithm proposed to detect overlap regions as in Section 3.1, which helps in removing the false positives. \item We provide an effective neighborhood based pruning mechanism to remove identified noisy candidate samples in CleanLab. \cite{northcutt2019confident}. \end{itemize} We validate the improvement of our proposed algorithm by comparing the precision and recall (see Figure \ref{fig:labelnoise_prec_recall}) with CleanLab as baseline.
+We validate the improvement of our proposed algorithm by comparing the precision and recall (see Figure \ref{fig:labelnoise_prec_recall}) with CleanLab as baseline.
 We demonstrate these results on $35$ datasets selected from UCI \cite{UCI} and Kaggle \cite{kaggle} repositories.
 We use $3$ fold cross-validation wherein each fold, we introduce $10\%$ random noise per class in the training set only and do not make any changes to the test set.
 The charts in Figure \ref{fig:labelnoise_prec_recall} show that our algorithm outperforms CleanLab \cite{northcutt2019confident} in terms of precision ($5-15 \%$ improvement).
 For recall, both the algorithms have similar performance.
-On an average over 35 datasets, (a) the precision of our algorithm is .92 and CleanLab is .76, (b) the recall of our algorithm is .75 and CleanLab is .78.
-Overall, we can see around $5-16 \%$ improvement in precision at the cost of $2 \%$ drop in the recall.